al3xpisani/stock/README.md

 * A user-facing API that will receive requests from registered users asking for quote information.
 * An internal stock service that queries external APIs to retrieve the requested quote information.

-## Minimum requirements
- - You will need to **record a video explaining the code** you created, the decisions you made, its functionality, and demonstrating the complete operation of the challenge. _Remember to show the execution from scratch, it should not be running beforehand._

 ### API service